-6 Photography and Images
+7 Photography and Images

-- 6.I Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins Stanton Bridge Primary School.
-We also get the whole school to complete annual photo consent.
-We also get consent before any events. - 6.2 Parents can withdraw consent at any time and must notify Stanton Bridge Primary School if they do not wish their child's photographs to be used. - 6.3 Photographs of children used publicly will not be displayed with their name or other personal information. - 6.4 Photographs of children will be processed in line with the General Data Protection Regulation.
+- 7.I Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins Stanton Bridge Primary School.
+Letters go out to parents prior to any events which involves taking pictures and consent is requested. - 7.2 Parents can withdraw consent at any time and must notify Stanton Bridge Primary School if they do not wish their child's photographs to be used. - 7.3 Photographs of children used publicly will not be displayed with their name or other personal information. - 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.

-7 Early Help
+8 Early Help

-7.1 Stanton Bridge Primary School is committed to supporting families as soon as a possible problem arises.
-It is more effective to support a family through early help than reacting to a problem later.
+8.I Stanton Bridge Primary School is committed to supporting families as soon as a possible problem arises.
+It is more effective to support a family through Early Help than reacting to a problem later.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-Stanton Bridge Primary School works closely with its neighbouring family hub to work with families in the community to improve outcomes for children.
+Stanton Bridge Primary School works closely with its neighbouring Family Hub to work with families in the community to improve outcomes for children.